0xblockbard/aptos-crowd/README.md

 ## Tech Overview and Considerations

-We adopt the Aptos Object Model, storing campaigns on user accounts to enhance scalability and optimize gas costs.
+We follow the Aptos Object Model approach, storing Campaign Objects on user accounts rather than on the crowdfunding contract to decentralise data storage, enhance scalability, and optimise gas costs.

-Each user has a CreatorCampaigns struct, which contains a smart table mapping from unique campaign IDs to Campaign structs.
+Each campaign creator has a CreatorCampaigns struct, containing a smart table mapping unique campaign IDs to Campaign structs.

 The crowdfund contract maintains a global CampaignRegistry struct that maps campaign IDs to their respective creators.
 Campaign IDs are unique and sequentially assigned, ensuring that no two campaigns share the same ID, regardless of their creator.